 Execute agreements for all partners and secure funding and financing arrangements.

 Step 8: Implementation, monitoring and evaluation

 Deliver project with monitoring review and evaluation for performance reporting.

-Step 9: Development leader identifies new projects to develop
+At completion, the Development leader identifies new projects to develop

 With applied skills, the development leader identifies new projects and starts from Step 2.